-MQTT clients connect to an MQTT server (in this case, a Solace router), which is responsible for maintaining their subscription sets and directing published messages to clients that have matching topic filters.
-Topic filters function the same as topic subscriptions in the Solace Messaging Platform, so for consistency, they will be referred to as topic subscriptions throughout this document.
+MQTT clients connect to an MQTT server (in this case, a message broker), which is responsible for maintaining their subscription sets and directing published messages to clients that have matching topic filters.
+Topic filters function the same as topic subscriptions in the Solace PubSub+, so for consistency, they will be referred to as topic subscriptions throughout this document.

-An MQTT client connection to a specific Message VPN on a Solace router is made through a dedicated MQTT port configured for the Message VPN that they are connecting to.
+An MQTT client connection to a specific Message VPN on a message broker is made through a dedicated MQTT port configured for the Message VPN that they are connecting to.
 The MQTT client connection also requires an MQTT session on the server.
-An MQTT session is represented as a managed object in SolOS, and it contains the session state for the MQTT client (that is, its subscriptions and messages).
+An MQTT session is represented as a managed object in Solace PubSub+, and it contains the session state for the MQTT client (that is, its subscriptions and messages).

 - Solace's implementation of MQTT complies with OASIS Standard MQTT v188.8.131.52.
 An annotated version of the specification (MQTT Version 3.1.1) that highlights any deviations, limitations, or choices made in the “SHOULD” and “MAY” clauses of the protocol specification for the Solace implementation.
 It is strongly recommended that network architects and programmers review this document.

-- MQTT is not supported on the Solace 3230 appliances or Solace appliances that use a Network Acceleration Blade (NAB) model NAB-0401EM.
+- MQTT is not supported on the Solace PubSub+ 3230 or Solace PubSub+ appliances that use a Network Acceleration Blade (NAB) model NAB-0401EM.

-An MQTT session object is a virtual representation of an MQTT client connection that exists as a managed object on a Solace router.
+An MQTT session object is a virtual representation of an MQTT client connection that exists as a managed object on a message broker.
 An MQTT session holds the state of an MQTT client (that is, it is used to contain a client’s QoS 0 and QoS1 subscription sets and any undelivered QoS 1 messages).

 An MQTT session can be created:

-- Automatically when a client successfully connects to the Solace router.
+- Automatically when a client successfully connects to the message broker.